spaceaardvark/algorismus/README.md

 # algorismus

-Helpful functions for coding challenges and mathematically oriented problems.
+Utilities for coding challenges and mathematically-oriented tasks.